 - The foam may degrade into particles which can be inhaled or ingested by the user.

 - The foam may emit certain chemicals during use of the device.

 The risks of this issue are outlined in the notices above.

 These risks include exposure to carcinogens which may affect users in the long term.

 Philips received complaints about the presence of black debris within the air pathway circuit (extending from the device outlet, humidifier, tubing, and mask).

 Philips also received reports of headache, upper airway irritation, cough, chest pressure and sinus infection.

 Information for healthcare professionals

-The HPRA understands that the manufacturer Löwenstein Medical has issued a similar notification for Somnia 3 (i) and Phoenix 3(i) CPAP devices.
-The manufacturer has confirmed affected devices have not been placed on the Irish market.
-The Löwenstein Medical Field Safety Notice is available here.
+We understand the manufacturer Löwenstein Medical has issued a similar notice for Somnia 3 (i) and Phoenix 3(i) CPAP devices.

 The manufacturer has not placed affected devices on the Irish market.